 Then followed by the secondary consumers.
 When these herbivores are consumed by carnivores of the first order (secondary consumers) further degradation will occur.
 Finally, when tertiary consumers consume the carnivores, again energy will be degraded.
 Thus, the energy flow is unidirectional in nature.

 Moreover, in a food chain, the energy flow follows the 10 percent law.
-According to this law, only 10 percent of energy is transferred from one trophic level to the other; rest is lost to the atmosphere.
-This can be shown in the following figure which represents an energy pyramid.
+According to this law, only 10 percent of energy is transferred from one trophic level to the other; rest is lost into the atmosphere.
+This is clearly explained in the following figure and is represented as an energy pyramid.

-There are basically two types of food chains in the ecosystem, namely –
+There are basically two different types of food chains in the ecosystem, namely –

 - Grazing food chain (GFC) – This is the normal food chain that we observe in which plants are the producers and the energy flows from the producers to the herbivores (primary consumers), then to carnivores(secondary consumers) and so on.

-- Detritus food chain (DFC) – In this type of food chain, the dead organic matter occupies the lowermost level of the food chain, followed by the decomposers and so on.
+- Saprophytic or Detritus food chain (DFC) – In this type of food chain, the dead organic matter occupies the lowermost level of the food chain, followed by the decomposers and so on.

 In nature, we mostly observe food web as there are many organisms which are omnivores.
 As a result, they occupy multiple trophic levels.